usmansbk/sequelize-graphql-auth-service/README.md

 }
 ```

+## Analytics

+[Segment](https://segment.com/docs/) allows us to collect data with different analytics tools.
+To setup our analytics, create a Segment account and add your `SEGMENT_WRITE_KEY` to the `.env` file.

 ## Error handling

-We use ["wrapping exceptions"](https://javascript.info/custom-errors#wrapping-exceptions) technique to handle errors.
+We use ["wrapping exceptions"](https://javascript.info/custom-errors#wrapping-exceptions) technique to handle client generated errors.
 This allows us to take full control of the kind of errors we return, and easily translate them before sending to the end-users.

+Internal server errors are logged to sentry.
+Create a [Sentry](https://sentry.io) account and add your `SENTRY_DSN` to the `.env` file.

 ## Coding standard